DolleHQ/zigbee2mqtt.io/docs/guide/usage/ota_updates.md

 ```

 ## Troubleshooting
 - `Device didn't respond to OTA request` or `Update failed with reason: 'aborted by device'`: try restarting the device by disconnecting the power/battery for a few seconds and try again.
 - For battery powered devices make sure that the battery is 70%+ as OTA updating is very power consuming.
+-  `Device didn't respond to OTA request`: The remotes sleep very fast to save power after the button is pushed.
+Press the button just before hitting the update OTA button, and after that, once every couple of seconds for about 5 seconds.